adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

  ```

-#### 1.3.2.3: Add functionality to connect wallet for the election organizer: To streamline the development of the connect wallet flow and make wallet connection experience smoother by adding functionality to generate a wallet on fly using email address, we can use walletconnect’s `web3modal` .
+#### 1.3.2.3: Add functionality to connect wallet for the election organizer
+To streamline the development of the connect wallet flow and make wallet connection experience smoother by adding functionality to generate a wallet on fly using email address, we can use walletconnect’s `web3modal` .

 To set it up we have to: